Ask the Paramedic

 Safety Corner

-CEMS presents: Ask the Paramedic
+Pride Care Ambulance presents: Ask the Paramedic

 “Why did the medics put my Mom on a board?
 She only fell a short distance.”

-This is just one of the many questions that have been asked of CEMS employees from the residents we have taken care of over the years.
+This is just one of the many questions that have been asked of Pride Care employees from the residents we have taken care of over the years.
 In order to provide folks with a better understanding, the rationale behind many of the procedures Paramedics and EMTs (Emergency Medical Technicians) use while responding to emergency medical needs will be addressed in Today’s Question.

 Today’s Question: